hheydaroff/hheydaroff.github.io/content/posts/2025-06-23-AI-Agents-course.md

 ## The Future of AI Development

-The future of AI development remains uncertain, with numerous possible directions ahead.
+The future of AI development is still unfolding, with numerous possible directions ahead.
 One thing is clear though: generative AI with LLMs represents a massive wave that will disrupt the entire world.

 I'm not talking merely about economic impact or automation.
-I'm referring to the fundamental ways we humans function and interact with our surroundings—our means of engaging with gadgets, gathering information, and solving complex problems.
+I'm referring to the fundamental ways we humans function and interact with our surroundings.
+This includes our means of engaging with gadgets, gathering information, and solving complex problems.

+I'd even dare to go beyond that.
+AI will transform how our surroundings interact with each other and with us humans.
+It will create an intricate web of intelligent connections that reshape the very nature of our environment.

 ## My Learning Journey